anconaesselmann/SwiftUIRouter/README.md

 ### Example 03:

 Example 3 is a small "real world example".
-We manage a logged in state and demonstrate how how state might be managed inside an app that uses SwiftUIRouter.
+We manage a logged in state and demonstrate how state might be managed inside an app that uses `SwiftUIRouter`.

 `NavigationTargets`s can be nested.
 Example 3 uses the default `NavigationTargets` for maintaining a `loggedIn`, an `onboarding` and a `loggedOut` state.
 To demonstrate how `SwiftUIRouter` can facilitate a decoupled routing layer each of the main app-states are their own [SPM](https://www.swift.org/documentation/package-manager/) packages that get imported by the the main app as dependencies.